SamuelMagnano/Lichess_Screenshot_To_FEN/README.md

 If you want to check the performances on the screenshot dataset, at the end of the project i used the following metrics:
 - per-board confusion matrix
 - per-board average accuracy
-- per-board per-class accuracy
+- ~~per-board per-class accuracy~~
 - per-board per-class precision
 - per-board per-class recall
+- per-board per-class f1 score
+- ~~overall per-class average accuracy~~
-- overall per-class average accuracy
+- overall accuracy
 - overall per-class average recall
 - overall per-class average precision
+- overall f1 score

 This is my first semi-serious approach to data cleaning and neural networks, with respect to CNN and images.
 I know i overlooked various aspects but for the programming knowledge i hold right now, and the time i can dedicate to personal projects, i consider what i have done more than enough to grow in that sense.